-The architecture behind the secure bootloader solutions provided by nRF Connect SDK is based on the chain of trust concept.
+The nRF Connect SDK secure bootloader solutions are built on the chain of trust concept.

 By using this secure bootloader chain, you can ensure that all code being executed has been authorized and that your application is protected against running altered code.
 If, for example, an attacker tries to modify your application, or you have a bug in your code that overwrites parts of the application firmware image, the secure bootloader chain detects that the firmware has been altered and your application does not start.

-Choose the structure of the secure bootloader chain depending on which firmware update scheme you need:
+Select the structure of the secure bootloader chain based on your firmware update requirements:

 If you want the bootloader to perform firmware updates for only upgrading an application, then use the single-stage, immutable bootloader solution.

 If you want the bootloader to support firmware updates for both itself and the application, then use the two-stage, upgradable bootloader solution.